To play music or podcasts on your devices with Siri, say "Hey Siri," then tell Siri what you want to hear.

 Do more with Siri

-- Ask Siri to send and read messages, add reminders, and create notes
+- Send and read messages, add reminders, and create notes on HomePod.

 - Turn on lights, adjust the thermostat, and control all of the products that you use in your home.

-- Listen to news, check the weather, and find places with Siri on HomePod.
+- Listen to news, check the weather, and find places on HomePod.